opengeos/open-buildings/README.md

 This repo is intended to be a set of useful scripts for getting and converting Open Building Datasets using [Cloud Native Geospatial](https://cloudnativegeo.org) formats.
 Initially the focus is on Google's [Open Buildings](https://sites.research.google/open-buildings/) dataset and Overture's building dataset.

-The main tool that most people will be interested in is the `get-buildings` command, that lets you supply a GeoJSON file to a command-line interface and it'll download all buildings in the area supplied, output in common GIS formats (GeoPackage, FlatGeobuf, Shapefile, GeoJSON and GeoParquet).
+The main tool that most people will be interested in is the `get_buildings` command, that lets you supply a GeoJSON file to a command-line interface and it'll download all buildings in the area supplied, output in common GIS formats (GeoPackage, FlatGeobuf, Shapefile, GeoJSON and GeoParquet).